Subject–verb inversion in English

 Subject–verb inversion in English is a type of inversion marked by a predicate verb that precedes a corresponding subject, e.g., "Beside the bed stood a lamp".
 Subject–verb inversion is distinct from subject–auxiliary inversion because the verb involved is not an auxiliary verb.

 Overview

-The following sentences illustrate subject-verb inversion.
-They compare canonical order with the non-standard inversion order, and they demonstrate that subject-verb inversion is unlikely if the subject is a weak (non-stressed) definite pronoun:
+The following sentences illustrate subject–verb inversion.
+They compare canonical order with the more marked inversion order, and they demonstrate that subject–verb inversion is unlikely if the subject is a weak (non-stressed) definite pronoun: